 Mineral resources can only be extracted where nature has placed them.
 This has during the years led to materials technology and materials standards being developed nationally based on the properties of the raw materials available, which again has been closely linked to the national or regional geological setting.
 On the other hand, the mineral resources have to be used where society needs them, which is not necessarily close to the place of extraction.
-This in turn has led to an ever increasing need for transport to serve the market with aggregates (EUAA 2011).
+This in turn has led to an ever increasing need for transport to serve the market with aggregates.

 Aggregate production is, by the strictest definition, non-sustainable, since aggregate resources are non-renewable.
-But to maintain our current lifestyle, we must have access to a readily available supply of suitable resources.
-The question here is not the choice between aggregate development and the environment, but how to achieve a balance among the economic, social, and environmental aspects of aggregate resource development (Langer et al. 2004; Šolar et al. 2004, 2012).
-However, the term sustainability can be used to characterize an aggregate production which is in an optimum balance with the geological resources used, as well as with the various kinds of physical and societal surroundings (Danielsen & Ørbog 2000).
-Any exploitation of natural resources should give a maximum of added value to the society, without causing a need for re-deposition or pollution, or being in conflict with the Construction Products Directive (CPD) (EC 1989).
+However, the term sustainability used in this context, can be used to characterize an aggregate production which is in an optimum balance with the geological resources used, as well as with the various kinds of physical and societal surroundings.
+Any exploitation of natural resources should give a maximum of added value to the society, without causing a need for re-deposition or pollution, or being in conflict with the Construction Products Directive (CPD) (Danielsen & Ørbog 2000; EC 1989).

-Quarrying and transport of materials have environmental impacts on the local neighbourhood and 81 society, for instance with regard to noise, dust, pollution, and effects on biodiversity (Langer et al. 82 2004).
-Furthermore, there are land-use conflicts between quarrying and agriculture, recreation, build-83 ing sites and archaeology, especially in densely populated regions.
-The aggregate production has often 84 been characterised by inferior mass balance (e.g. high percentages of surplus material) (Smith et al. 85 86 2002).
-The biggest challenge facing the aggregate industry will probably be to introduce resource management strategies to meet the environmental requirements while, at the same time, maintaining 87 88 profitable day-to-day production.
+Quarrying and transport of materials have environmental impacts on the local neighbourhood and society, for instance with regard to noise, dust, pollution, and effects on biodiversity.
+Furthermore, there are land-use conflicts between quarrying and agriculture, recreation, building sites and archaeology, especially in densely populated regions.
+The aggregate production has often been characterised by inferior mass balance (e.g. high percentages of surplus material).
+The biggest challenge facing the aggregate industry will probably be to introduce resource management strategies to meet the environmental requirements while, at the same time, maintaining profitable day-to-day production.

-- The sustainability issues that are most pressing in relation to the aggregate industry are:
+The sustainability issues that are most pressing in relation to the aggregate industry are

-- 90 1) Mineral resources,
+- 1) Mineral resources,

-- 91 2) Land use,
+- 2) Land use,

-- 92 3) Mass balance and surplus materials,
+- 3) Mass balance and surplus materials,

-- 93 4) Energy use, and
+- 4) Energy use, and

-- 94 5) Pollution and emissions (e.g. from transport).
+- 5) Pollution and emissions (e.g. from transport).

-95 A holistic view will be vital, not focusing on one or few parameters.
+A holistic view will be vital, not focusing on one or few parameters.

-97 Mineral Resources
+Mineral Resources

-98 With natural sand/gravel resources being rapidly depleted (Bleischwitz & Bahn-Walkowiak 2006), 99 the needs of the construction industry will have to be met increasingly from alternatives, like crushed/manufactured and recycled aggregates (Cepuritis 2014).
-For instance in Norway, with a 100 traditional abundance of glaciofluvial sand gravel, the last decades have seen a marked transition from 101 sand/gravel to crushed rock in the market: while in the 1980ies 50-60 % of the production value in the 102 aggregate sector could be ascribed to natural sand/gravel the corresponding figure today is 20 % and 103 104 decreasing (Brown et al. 2013).
-On the other hand Norway has a very low percentage of recycled 105 aggregates, being due to a combination of scattered population/few big cities, abundance of suitable 106 rock, and a low degree of demolition.
-Opposite of this is the situation in the Netherlands, where sand is being increasingly substituted by recycled aggregates, and there is hardly any solid rock to be 107 108 crushed for construction purpose.
+With natural sand/gravel resources being rapidly depleted, the needs of the construction industry will have to be met increasingly from alternatives, like crushed/manufactured and recycled aggregates.
+For instance in Norway, with a traditional abundance of glaciofluvial sand gravel, the last decades have seen a marked transition from sand/gravel to crushed rock in the market: while in the 1980ies 50-60 % of the production value in the aggregate sector could be ascribed to natural sand/gravel the corresponding figure today is 20 % and decreasing.
+On the other hand Norway has a very low percentage of recycled aggregates, being due to a combination of scattered population/few big cities, abundance of suitable rock, and a low degree of demolition.
+Opposite of this is the situation in the Netherlands, where sand is being increasingly substituted by recycled aggregates, and there is hardly any solid rock to be crushed for construction purpose.